Is the Tor Browser Illegal?

 • Slower internet speeds: Reduced speed can occur due to Tor's multi-layered routing process, which involves an entry node, a layer of encryption, and Tor exit nodes, all working to ensure user anonymity.
 While this can lead to slightly slower browsing speeds compared to regular web browsers, the added security and privacy can be worth it.

-• Social stigma: Some folks think badly about Tor users because they believe Tor is mostly used for criminal activity (and for a good reason).
-Research shows that people in the most politically free areas of the world are more likely to use Tor for illegal activity.[1]
-But, we must remember that many people — whistleblowers, journalists, or someone under an authoritarian regime — often use Tor for good reasons.
+• Social stigma: Research shows that people in the most politically free areas of the world are more likely to use Tor for illegal activity.[1]
+But, remember that many people — whistleblowers, journalists, or someone under an authoritarian regime — often use Tor for good reasons.

 If you need more cybersecurity, we recommend the Tor Browser to stay safe online.
 Just remember the consequences that come with Tor.